ETHZ-TEC/exot_wiki/1.-The-Application-Library/Using-the-library.md

   the GNU libstdc++ from [GCC 8] and higher (libstdc++.so.6.0.23 and higher).
   Please refer to the wiki for [futher guidelines];
-- (optionally) *Boost* libraries, with *Boost/fiber* available, enabled by passing -Dcovert_use_fibers to the CMake command.
+- (optionally) *Boost* libraries, with *Boost/fiber* available, enabled by passing -Dexot_use_fibers to the CMake command.

 [GCC 8]: https://gcc.gnu.org/projects/cxx-status.html#cxx17
 [futher guidelines]: https://gitlab.ethz.ch/tec/research/data_leakage_evaluation/app_lib/wikis/How-to-use-the-library%3F

 > __Note__: The new Docker-based container and user-script can be used to obtain a ready development environment capable of cross-compiling.
-Please refer to the [README](https://gitlab.ethz.ch/tec/research/benchmark_suite/app_lib/blob/master/tools/docker/README.md), or visit [the how-to article on this wiki](2.-How-to's/Dockerised-build-environment).
+Please refer to the [README](https://gitlab.ethz.ch/tec/research/exot/docker_environment), or visit [the how-to article on this wiki](4.-How-to's/Dockerised-build-environment).

 ## Toolchains